Stephan-Hartig/angular-tut/README.md

 # AngularTut

 This is me following Traversy Media's [amazing tutorial](https://youtu.be/3dHNOWTI7H8) on YouTube.
-I'll probably refactor some of my previous projects to use Angular because of how nice it is!
+I'll probably refactor some of my previous projects to use Angular because of how powerful it is and how nicely it streamlines the development process!

 ## Development server